stefanofoti/musa/3rd-Delivery.md

 ## Comments and our answers

-*- "The project makes sense [...] but in terms of IoT is basic, there is nothing more than the most fundamental idea of sending and recieving a beacon"* <br>
+*- "The project makes sense [...] but in terms of IoT is basic, there is nothing more than the most fundamental idea of sending and receiving a beacon"* <br>
 We don't totally agree with the fact that our project is too basic in terms of IoT.
 We sustain to have a lot of IoT components and arguments in MuSa:
-- The *Data collection and Data analysis*: we collect informations about visitors and users for several reasons like to provide personalized tours and improve those tour through visitor's behavior
+- The *Data collection and Data analysis*: we collect information about visitors and users for several reasons like to provide personalized tours and improve those tour through visitor's behavior
-- The *Edge computing*: we pre-process the data collected to send them to the cloud in a better structured way and to save on the number of messages sent, for better exploit the Cloud's free-plan
+- The *Edge computing*: we pre-process the data collected to send them to the cloud in a better-structured way and to save on the number of messages sent, for better exploit the Cloud's free-plan
 - The use of two different types of *Boards*
 - The use of a *Cloud service*: Microsoft Azure
 - The use of *MQTT*: a famous lightweight messaging protocol in IoT for small sensors and mobile devices